itthinx/affiliates/readme.txt

 * Changed the default cookie timeout to 30 days.
 * Security improvement, added additional ABSPATH checks.
 * Improved UI appearance and fixed some structural issues.
+* Added the option to enable user registration referrals for new WooCommerce customers.

 = 2.7.3 =
 * WordPress 4.1 compatible.